California Probate | California Inheritance Advances

 - Payable-on-death (POD) bank account designations, in which a descendant dictated a beneficiary for an account before death.

 You can also receive a probate cash advance to receive your inheritance faster.
 A probate cash advance is not a loan, as there’s no interest, and you won’t have to make monthly payments to settle the estate.
+And you’ll never be personally responsible for repayment like you’d be with a probate loan.
 After you get the money your loved one meant for you to have, you’re free to use it however you want.

 How Long Do You Have to File Probate After Death in California?